lsst-ts/observatory-ops-docs/AuxTel/Non-Standard-Operations/ATCS/Center-absorbPointingOffsets-alignment-focus.rst

 ..
 If there are no contributors, write "none" between the asterisks.
 Do not remove the substitution.
 .. |contributors| replace:: *none*

-.. _AuxTel-Nighttime-Operations-WEP:
+.. _AuxTel-Non-Standard-Operations-Center-Focus:

 ####################################################################################
-Beginning of the night: Center, absorb pointing offsets, mirror alignment and focus
+Center, absorb pointing offsets, mirror alignment and focus
 ####################################################################################

-.. _Beginning_of_the_night-the-Telescope-Overview:
+.. _Center-Focus-Overview:

 Overview
 ========

-This procedure must be followed by the observers before the beginning of dark time, prior to starting science or engineering activities.
+This procedure must be followed if the pointing or focus is lost for whatever reason.

 It will center a target, absorb the zero-point pointing offsets, align mirrors and focus the telescope.

-.. _Beginning_of_the_night-Precondition:
+.. _Center-Focus-Precondition:

 Precondition
 =============